 ‘I cheered out loud’

 “I got up and watched the nominations live.
-Hollywood Reporter from Martha’s Vineyard, where he is working on his latest project.
+I cheered out loud,” its director Tate Taylor told the Hollywood Reporter from Martha’s Vineyard, where he is working on his latest project.

 It was the second day of good news for The Help, which scored four nods Wednesday for the Screen Actors Guild awards, which along with the Globes are seen as a key indicator to success in the all-important Oscars.